How to Create a Customer Journey Map (and Increase Conversions)

 Why Is It Important to Use a Customer Journey Map

-The customer journey map gives businesses complete visibility into their customers’ motivation, actions, and factors that influence their decision to buy.
+The customer journey map gives businesses complete visibility into their customers’ motivation, actions, and factors influencing their buying decisions.
 Whether your customers interact with you via social media, email, or other channels, mapping the customer journey visually helps ensure no customer slips through the cracks.
-Understanding the connections between touchpoints is crucial to continually improve your marketing and offering more value to your most valuable users.
+Understanding the connections between touchpoints is crucial to continually improving your marketing and offering value to your most valuable users.

-For instance, Peter knew most of his target customers were using social media (mostly Youtube, Facebook, Tik-Tok and Instagram) to stay in touch with his business.
+For instance, Peter knew that most of his target customers used social media (mostly YouTube, Facebook, TikTok, and Instagram) to stay in touch with his business.
 But he gradually included other complementary channels into the customer journey, like emailing (abandoned cart emails, thank you emails after purchase, etc.), call centre campaigns, and loyalty rewards, as they seemed to influence his audience’s decision-making positively.
 The techniques that successfully increase conversions should all be included in the customer journey.

 Benefits of Creating a Customer-centric Company